ajnoble/toyrobotsimulator/readme.md

 1. The app could be optimized for accessability.
 2. Further unit testing coud be completed and also optimized for the PlaceUi component.
 Turns out using Hooks is a little difficult to test at the moment and you cant test them with enzyme at all!
 3. Create a few more low level shared components ie: buttons, headings etc
+4. Jest snapshots could be used as a baseline test for all components

 ## Installation